semrush/intergalactic/website/docs/components/inline-input/inline-input.md

 ### Sizes

-InlineInput itself does not have a set sizes.
+InlineInput itself doesn't have a set sizes.
 You can set its height and font size that suit your use case.

 ### Styles